 New York is one of only a handful of states that restrict home funerals by requiring the involvement of a licensed funeral director in many aspects of final arrangements.
 Here is an overview of the rules that govern home funerals in New York.

 By law, a licensed funeral director must oversee the final disposition of a body in New York.
 For example, local registrars will only issue a burial or removal permit to a "funeral director or undertaker."
 (See New York Public Health Law § 4140 (2018).)

-Although a funeral director must carry out disposition arrangements, New York law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any person appointed by the deceased person in a written document, and after that to family members in an established order.
+Although a funeral director must carry out disposition arrangements, New York law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes to the following people, in order:

 New York has no embalming requirements, but bodies must be buried or cremated "within a reasonable time after death."
 (New York Public Health Law § 4200 (2018).)

 You will need certified copies of the death certificate to carry out certain tasks after the death, such as transferring the deceased person's property to inheritors.
 The funeral director who files the death certificate should be able to order copies for you.